 The Guide to Oregon Liquor Laws Conclusion

 Navigating Oregon’s alcohol laws is nothing to mess with when it comes to staying on the right side of the law.
 This holds true whether you're buying, consuming, or even carrying a firearm while drinking.
 Understanding the legal age for alcohol and the consequences of driving over the limit can help you make informed decisions and avoid legal trouble.
 If you find yourself in a legal bind, especially in the Medford area, at Oregon Gun Law, we have the experience and legal knowledge to help get you the best possible outcome.
+If you're in the Portland area and need a DUI attorney, we recommend Chris Trotter or Shannon Powell.

 *Nothing herein constitutes legal advice.
 You should obtain independent legal counsel regarding your specific factual situation.